tichyt11/AirSimCloud/README.md

 # AirSimCloud
-Python script that extracts .ply PointCloud from airsim simulator given a list of camera positions by reprojecting disparity maps from the cameras and transforming them into world coordinate system
+Python script that extracts .ply PointCloud from airsim simulator.
+Given a list of camera positions, it reprojects disparity maps from the cameras and transforms them into a common world coordinate system (airsim's NED coordinates).